 Highway 8 bisects Elbow View west to east, with three main access points proposed into the Plan area, serving both the north and south sides of the community.
-Roundabouts at RR33 and RR34 are preferred, with traffic light signalization required at RR32.
+As per analysis of options in the TSOS, roundabouts at RR33 and RR34 are preferred, with traffic light signalization required at RR32.
 Roundabouts would be similar to the existing intersection located at the Highway 8 and Highway 22 intersection west of Elbow View, with the addition of high quality active modes accommodation in all relevant directions.
 At a minimum, roundabouts would be designed and constructed to adhere to Alberta Transportation and County standards, while opportunities to provide design solutions that adhere to the latest international best practices will be heavily considered in order to provide maximally safe and efficient access to the community for all users.

-Estimated timelines for Highway 8 upgrading, based on regional overall growth are included in the Transportation Servicing Options Study for Elbow View, along with staged upgrading of intersections at RR32, RR33, and RR34 as populations within the plan area increase.
+Estimated timelines for Highway 8 upgrading, based on regional overall growth are included in the TSOS for Elbow View, along with staged upgrading of intersections at RR32, RR33, and RR34 as populations within the plan area increase in conjunction with overall regional growth.
+The TSOS outlines contributing traffic to Highway 8 from the Plan Area as a percentage of overall.
+This allows for the determination of upgrades triggered by Elbow View ASP alone versus all regional growth, as represented in the TSOS.